LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 2020-03-24 13:54:37.014 00000001    INFO   com.ibm.fhir.schema.app.Main Processing took:   0.637 s
 2020-03-24 13:54:37.015 00000001    INFO   com.ibm.fhir.schema.app.Main SCHEMA CHANGE: OK
 ```

+Note, you may want to add a tenant key when a key is lost or needs to be changed.

 ### Update the stored procedures for FHIRDATA (and not FHIR_ADMIN)